Donald Trump on Health Care

 On September 22, 2017, the Trump administration announced it would close the health insurance exchanges for 12 hours on the first day of open enrollment, November 1, 2017.
 It would shut down the exchanges from midnight to noon for “maintenance outages” every Sunday of open enrollment except for December 10, 2017.

-Trump has cut funding and personnel needed to help people enroll.
-The administration has also posted negative messages about the ACA on YouTube and Twitter.
+The Trump administration cut funding and personnel needed to help people enroll.
+It cut $5 million in advertising.
+It also posted negative messages about the ACA on YouTube and Twitter.
+Still, 8.7 million people signed up for coverage in the 39 states on the federal exchange.
+It was 0.5 million less than in 2016.

 In his first 100 days, President Trump signed an executive order to "ease the burden" of Obamacare.
-It directs agencies to do what they can within the existing law to lift the ACA regulations.
+It directed agencies to do what they could within the existing law to lift the ACA regulations.

 How Trump's Actions Affect You